noigamegun/atiusamy.github.io/_posts/2023-06-26-minecraft-bedrock.md

 ## Conclusion

 Me personally, I use both Waydroid and the Bedrock Launcher.
-Waydroid works fine for checking out updates, walking around and Bedrock launcher is great for playing Eggwars, Lucky Blocks, and Skywars with my cousins.
+Waydroid works fine for checking out updates, walking around and Bedrock Launcher is great for playing Eggwars, Lucky Blocks, and Skywars with my cousins.
 As for how Mojang can fix this issue, There are three solutions in my opinion.
 First, Integrate it into the official Minecraft Launcher and make it actually playable here.
 I mean they use the same account now.
 The other solution is to put it on Steam like Minecraft Dungeons and Minecraft Legends, but they would have to still port it for Mac, but they have Minecraft Education Edition on Mac, I doubt it would be hard.
 But on Linux, you could just use Proton.
 Which means you would have to pay for it again, but it’s better than no apps.
 The third solution is to put it on their respective stores, Paying for Linux apps isn’t possible in the store yet, but Flathub developers are working on it.
 So it might work soon?
 And on Mac, there is the App Store.
 Just keep hoping they will add it later!

 <figure class="half" markdown="1">